lincolnloop/django-geotagging-new/README.rst

  * The first parameter must be either a PointGeoTag subclass, a queryset of PointGeoTag subclasses, a list of PointGeoTag subclases or a LatLong string.
+ * Add the reset context processor to avoid map ids from increasing
+ * Document what's available to the template
+ * Missing stuff (make markers clickable, avoid markers from overlapping)